The Xometry app works best with JavaScript enabled!

 What Is Tensile Stress?

 Tensile stress is the ratio of a stretching force acting on a material to the cross-sectional area of that material.
 It is the force per unit area that is putting an object in tension.
 Tensile stress is measured in standardized material tests to indicate tensile strength—the maximum stress that a material can withstand before breaking.
-Tensile strength is a key parameter in the selection of materials.
+It is a key parameter in the selection of materials and occurs when a stretching force acts on a material, or in other words, when an object is under "tension."

 When tensile stress acts on a material, there are a number of essential properties that can be calculated as a result, including: